OTonGitHub/ASA-ServerSetup/README.md

 - follow the on-screen instructions to update the server

 #### Installing SteamCMD
+**The `Install-SteamCMD.ps1` script mostly code from the `SteamPS` project, taken from `WinGet` website, under fair use, I have kept credit even in the script itself**

 > Client (exit and re-open powershell, then follow below)